Using Application Audit

 • The Audit Description column includes more details on the field modified by a user.
 Parent information is provided as well

 • The Audit Actions list is simplified.
-All actions are categorized as Add, Edit, or Delete
+All actions are categorized as All, Add, Copy, Delete, Edit, or Save.

 Setup Application Audit